-The three stars campsite, camp Valalta is about 7 kilometers from the Rovinj center, situated by the sea, at the entrance to the picturesque 12 kilometers long nature reserve, the Lim Channel.
+The three stars campsite camp Valalta is about 7 kilometers away from the Rovinj center, situated by the sea, at the entrance to the picturesque 12 kilometers long nature reserve, the Lim Channel.

 Exclusively for naturist family campers, the campsite can accommodate 7,200 guests and has a 5 kilometers long shoreline with mainly fine pebble beaches, though there is an area with a sandy beach especially suitable for children.

-With over 1,700 fully equipped pitches at Koversada can accommodate 5,000 guests per day with all the modern comforts and a variety of commercial facilities.
+With over 1,700 fully equipped pitches, Koversada can accommodate 5,000 guests per day with all the modern comforts and a variety of commercial facilities.
 It’s open from April 13th to October 1st.

 Umag is a small town on the border between Croatia and Slovenia.
-Umag is only 40 km from Italy.
-There are two nudist resorts, both very close to the city center.
+Umag is only 40 km away from Italy (check all the ways to get from Italy to Croatia here).
+There are two naturis resorts here, both very close to the city center.

 1. Camping Kanegra Umag FKK – Situated almost on the Slovenian border, this could be said to be the first naturist campsite in Croatia.